open-mind-public/OpenMind.DDD.Sample/README.md

-# Demonstrating DDD Strategic and Tactical Design Patterns
+# DDD Strategic and Tactical Design Patterns

 Why calling it strategic and tactical design?